DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 bash edit.sh
 ```

 This will build our lua config on change to our flake.
 We can then open `init.nvim` and have a look at the generated lua inside.
+To do this manually, we may run `nix build .#my_config`.

-The `defaultPackage.x86_64-linux` attribute will build our "customized" neovim and store it in `result`:
+Next, the `defaultPackage.x86_64-linux` attribute will build our "customized" neovim and store the resulting build artifacts in a `result` directory:

 `nix build .`